stcorp/harp/doc/conventions/hdf5.rst

 attributes attached.

 To represent shared dimensions, netCDF-4 creates dimension scales for each shared dimension and attaches these dimension scales to the corresponding dimensions of all variables.
-If a product contains a variable with the same name as a shared dimension, the dataset containing the values of the variable will be used as the dimension scale.
+If a product contains a one-dimensional variable with the same name as a shared dimension where the single dimension of the variable also matches that shared dimension then the dataset containing the values of the variable will be used as the dimension scale.
 Such a variable is called a *coordinate variable* in netCDF-4.
-Note that in a HARP product, due to the variable naming convention, only variables called ``latitude`` or ``longitude`` could possibly be coordinate variables.
+If a variable has the same name as the dimension but the variable is not one-dimensional or the single dimension of the variable does not match the dimension then the variable will be stored with a ``_nc4_non_coord_`` name prefix in the HDF5 file (this is identical to how netCDF-4 deals with this case).
 For shared dimensions for which a variable with the same name does not exist, a stub dataset containing fill values is created and used as the dimension scale.
 The optional ``NAME`` attribute of the dimension scale is set to ``This is a netCDF dimension but not a netCDF variable.``, which causes the netCDF-4 library to hide the stub dataset from the user.
 For more information about the netCDF-4 format, see the `NetCDF User's Guide`_.

 .. _`NetCDF User's Guide`: http://www.unidata.ucar.edu/software/netcdf/docs/file_format_specifications.html#netcdf_4_spec